MaryGS/the-mj-stak/site/content/about.md

 ---
-title: "About"
+title: "About Candidex"
 ShowToc: false
 ShowBreadCrumbs: false
 ---

-## About This Blog

-A technical blog exploring AI, cloud architecture, and modern software development practices.
+## What is Candidex?

+**Candidex** is an AI-powered candidate matching system that transforms how HR departments find talent.
+Instead of relying on keyword matching that misses great candidates, Candidex uses Large Language Models (LLMs) and semantic search to understand what recruiters actually need.

-## Current Series
+## The Story

-### Candidex Series

-A 5-part deep dive into building an AI-powered CV matching system:
+This blog documents our journey building Candidex:

-1. **The Problem**: Why traditional CV screening fails at scale
+- 🏗️ **The Challenge**: Why traditional CV screening fails at scale
-2. **The Migration**: Moving from Azure to AWS with Python
+- ☁️ **Azure to AWS**: Migrating from C# and Azure to Python and AWS
-3. **The AI**: How LLMs and embeddings power semantic search
+- 🤖 **The AI Core**: How LLMs and vector embeddings power semantic search
-4. **The Business Case**: Real ROI numbers and cost analysis
+- 📊 **Real Results**: Actual ROI numbers and cost analysis
-5. **Lessons Learned**: What we discovered building AI-first software
+- 💡 **Lessons Learned**: What we discovered building AI-first software

-## Topics We Cover

-- **Artificial Intelligence**: LLMs, embeddings, semantic search, and practical AI applications
-- **Cloud Architecture**: AWS, Azure, infrastructure design, and cloud migrations
-- **Software Development**: Python, FastAPI, modern development practices
-- **Business & Technology**: ROI analysis, technology decisions, lessons learned
+## The Technology

+### Original Stack (Azure + C#)
+- Azure Document Intelligence for CV extraction
+- Azure Cognitive Search for indexing
+- C# .NET 8.0 backend
+- React frontend

+### Current Stack (AWS + Python)
+- LLM-based extraction (OpenAI GPT-4)
+- Vector embeddings for semantic search
+- Python FastAPI backend
+- AWS S3 for storage
+- React frontend (unchanged)

+## Why Semantic Search?

+Traditional keyword search fails because:
+- "Python developer" doesn't match "software engineer skilled in Python"
+- "Cloud experience" doesn't find candidates with "AWS certified"
+- Different languages describe the same skills differently

+Candidex uses **vector embeddings** to understand meaning, not just match words.
+The result?
+Better candidates, faster.

 ## Connect